 Achieving design wins is important to our business, and it affects our unit shipments.
 Design wins occur when a customer incorporates our products into their product designs.
-There are numerous opportunities for design wins, including, but not limited to, when panel manufacturers:
+There are numerous

-- introduce new models to improve the cost and/or performance of their existing products or to expand their product portfolio; - establish new fabs and seek to qualify existing or new components suppliers; and - replace existing display driver companies due to cost or performance reasons.
+- introduce new models to improve the cost and/or performance of their existing products or to expand their product portfolio; - · establish new fabs and seek to qualify existing or new components suppliers; and - replace existing display driver companies due to cost or performance reasons.